liamw1/oxibooru/doc/API.md

 -  `exact-post`: a [post resource](#post) that is exact byte-to-byte duplicate of the input file.
 May be `null`.
 - `<similar-post>`: a [post resource](#post) that isn't exact duplicate, but visually resembles the input file.
-Works only on images and animations, i.e. does not work for videos and Flash movies.
-For non-images and corrupted images, this list is empty.
 - `<distance>`: distance from the original image (0..1).
 The lower this value is, the more similar the post is.